-Typically part of PTH880 PT Seminar during the ninth and final semester, all students complete a Graduate Exit Survey.
+Typically during the ninth and final semester, all students complete a Graduate Exit Survey.
 Areas addressed include the admissions process and personnel, University and program resources, the clinical education program, overall program and student goals, and each core faculty member individually.
 It is important that strengths and suggestions are written in a professional manner.